httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 * Specify any additional constraints upon the structures used, as well as the consequences when those constraints are violated.

 Typically, this means that a field definition will specify the top-level type -- List, Dictionary or Item -- and then define its allowable types, and constraints upon them.
 For example, a header defined as a List might have all Integer members, or a mix of types; a header defined as an Item might allow only Strings, and additionally only strings beginning with the letter "Q".
-Likewise, inner lists are only valid when a field definition explicitly allows them.
+Likewise, Inner Lists are only valid when a field definition explicitly allows them.

 When Structured Headers parsing fails, the field is ignored (see {{text-parse}}); in most situations, violating field-specific constraints should have the same effect.
 Thus, if a header is defined as an Item and required to be an Integer, but a String is received, it will by default be ignored.
 If the field requires different error handling, this should be explicitly specified.

-However, both items and inner lists allow parameters as an extensibility mechanism; this means that values can later be extended to accommodate more information, if need be.
-As a result, field specifications are discouraged from defining the presence of an unrecognised parameter as an error condition.
+However, both Items and Inner Lists allow parameters as an extensibility mechanism; this means that values can later be extended to accommodate more information, if need be.
+As a result, field specifications are discouraged from defining the presence of an unrecognised Parameter as an error condition.

-To help assure that this extensibility is available in the future, and to encourage consumers to use a fully capable Structured Headers parser, a field definition can specify that "grease" parameters be added by senders.
-For example, a specification could stipulate that all parameters beginning with the letter "h" are reserved for this use.
+To help assure that this extensibility is available in the future, and to encourage consumers to use a fully capable Structured Headers parser, a field definition can specify that "grease" Parameters be added by senders.
+For example, a specification could stipulate that all Parameters beginning with the letter "h" are reserved for this use.

-Note that a field definition cannot relax the requirements of this specification because doing so would preclude handling by generic software; they can only add additional constraints (for example, on the numeric range of integers and decimals, the format of strings and tokens, the types allowed in a dictionary's values, or the number of items in a list).
+Note that a field definition cannot relax the requirements of this specification because doing so would preclude handling by generic software; they can only add additional constraints (for example, on the numeric range of Integers and Decimals, the format of Strings and Tokens, the types allowed in a Dictionary's values, or the number of Items in a List).
 Likewise, field definitions can only use Structured Headers for the entire field value, not a portion thereof.

 This specification defines minimums for the length or number of various structures supported by Structured Headers implementations.
 It does not specify maximum sizes in most cases, but authors should be aware that HTTP implementations do impose various limits on the size of individual fields, the total number of fields, and/or the size of the entire header or trailer section.